fenago/DevSecOps-course/lab_guides/Lab_6.md

 Summary
 =======

-In this lab, we used an online shopping platform to perform web security testing using ZAP.
-Two main approaches were introduced.
-The first was using ZAP for web security scanning, which was automated by a REST API or CLI.
-The other approach was the integration of ZAP and Selenium to review security issues during the user registration flow.
+In this lab, we performed web security testing using ZAP.
+ZAP was used for web security scanning, which was automated by a REST API or CLI.
-Let\'s review the key learning objectives of each case.

 The purpose of case 1 was to demonstrate how to automate the ZAP spider scan by using a REST API and CURL.